On average, your neighbors pay $91 a month.See Your Rates

 |5||GA Farm Bureau Mutual Insurance||A||5.4%|

 |7||United Property & Casualty||A||3.5%|

-Many different factors come into play when insurance companies calculate the cost of homeowners insurance.
-Some, like the age of your home, are within your control.
-Others, like crime rates or natural disasters, are beyond your control.
+There are several factors that companies consider while deciding your rates.
+Some factors, like roof maintenance and coverage levels, are up to you.
+Other factors, like natural disasters, are out of your control.
 Here are some of the factors that affect the cost of homeowners insurance in Georgia.